dannyherrmann/E20-Daily-Journal/README.md

 ## Overview

 This is my Daily Journal project for Nashville Software School E20.
+Just a basic webpage that collects journal entries throughout each NSS class.

 ![alt text](images/dannys-daily-journal-preview.png)